How Soon May LPAT Dates Be Requested?

 What If a Presenter Changes Their Timetable On Short-notice?

 If you request to alter your Timetable less than three weeks before your event, it is considered a “short notice” request.
 (See your LPAT Rental Agreement for more detail.)
-It is typically no issue if a short notice request involves only shortening a Rental Period or reducing desired pieces of equipment.
+There is typically no issue if a short notice request only involves shortening a Rental Period or reducing desired pieces of equipment.
 However, a request made on short notice to enter LPAT earlier than scheduled it is usually not possible.
 By this point, LPAT personnel have already been hired and confirmed for specific work hours.
-LPAT will not open until they arrive.

 May Presenters Use the Hallways and Vestibules Next to the LPAT?

-Hallways and vestibules may be used by guest and performers, such as when waiting to go onstage.
-Any inanimate obstructions (chairs, luggage, props, set pieces, clothing, tables, supplies, makeup stations, etc) may not be stored in these spaces during an event.
+Hallways and vestibules are open for normal use by all guests and performers, such as when waiting to go onstage.
+People are never considered “obstructions”, since passageways are built for them.
+However, inanimate obstructions (chairs, luggage, props, set pieces, clothing, tables, supplies, makeup stations, etc) may NOT be left in these spaces at any time.